-In 2018/19 Grow will undertake a business process review that will:
+In 2019/20 Grow will undertake a business process review that will:

-- support Grow to improve our ability to utilise resources with staff and participants. - enable the further growth of the "one Grow" or national approach to supporting services and programs for our participants - enable the further growth of the "one Grow" or national approach to supporting services and programs for our participants. - help the board and national leadership team understand how to improve the organisation's capacity to progress the strategic initiatives. - provide an essential health check on the organisation, allowing us to adapt to the changing needs of consumers and our funding.
+- support Grow to improve our ability to utilise resources with staff and participants. - enable the further growth of the "one Grow" (national) approach to supporting services and programs for our participants. - deliver a roadmap for improvement of IT and business systems.